What to Expect in Nursing School Clinicals: Top Questions, Answered

 - Labor and delivery

 - Critical care

-- Community health
+- Community Health

 Going into a hospital as a nursing student, you would think that the nurses around you are excited and supportive of your new journey — and don’t get me wrong, a lot of them are.

 Every student in the medical field will feel this to a degree, and it doesn’t do much for fostering a positive environment or cultivating relationships between nurses and students.
 But there is always a way to handle this.

 You can only handle yourself and your own emotions — and it is NOT worth it to have a negative clinical experience due to the attitude of others.

-Remember that you are doing your very best, and just because you don’t know how to start an IV today, don’t know what labetalol does, or feel terribly awkward talking to patients doesn’t mean it’s going to be this way forever.
+You are doing your very best, and just because you don’t know how to start an IV today, don’t know what labetalol does, or feel terribly awkward talking to patients, doesn’t mean it’s going to be this way forever.

-Nurse.org's Popular Guides and Resources
+Nurse.org's Popular Articles and Resources

 15 Highest Paying Nursing Jobs in 2021